Combine Your PhD With MBA-Level Mentoring That Is Required For Management Positions In Industry

 Change Your Career Trajectory… Starting NOW

-As a ScientistMBA member, you will have a custom roadmap to the exact management-level position you want in industry.
+As a Diamond Member, you will have a custom roadmap to the exact management-level position you want in industry.

 These professionals will give you access to the business knowledge and strategies you need to get in the management-level position of your choice.
 These professionals are already in management positions in industry, making money, networking, and loving life.

-ScientistMBA delivers the necessary corporate strategy, organizational behavior, quantitative analysis, economics, management hiring, and industry-insider tools and techniques that you are REQUIRED to know in management-level positions in industry.
+The ScientistMBA Career Track delivers the necessary corporate strategy, organizational behavior, quantitative analysis, economics, management hiring, and industry-insider tools and techniques that you are REQUIRED to know in management-level positions in industry.

 Do You Really Want To Work Hard For Another 5-8 Years To Get Into A Management-Level Position?

-The only way to avoid this is to get access to the MBA-level training you need to enter management-level positions now, not later.
+The only way to avoid this is to get access to the MBA-level mentoring you need to enter management-level positions now, not later.

-MBA-level training is the ONE DIFFERENCE that separates PhDs stuck in entry-level industry positions from PhDs in management-level industry positions.
+MBA-level Mentoring is the ONE DIFFERENCE that separates PhDs stuck in entry-level industry positions from PhDs in management-level industry positions.

 As a PhD with a valuable set of skills that will improve the world, you have the training and intellect you need to get hired or promoted into a management-level position in industry.